-Since 2017, Central Asia Metals is the owner of the SASA mine.
+In 2017, Central Asia Metals bought the Sasa mine.

 ZINC IN CONCENTRATE IN

 Modern society is increasingly dependent on new technology and, as the world moves away from fossil fuels towards renewable energy, these two factors will bring increased demand for certain metals, such as zinc.

 With sustainability now taking centre stage in the corporate world, it is important to recognise the mining industry for the positives that it brings to society.
 Nearly every mineral and metal in use in modern life is the product of some form of mining.

 Lead is an essential ingredient in the lead-acid storage batteries used in motor vehicles and over 80% of global lead demand is for batteries.
 Lead batteries are also very efficient at storing energy generated by clean, green power sources such as wind and solar.

 Currently, a billion vehicles worldwide use a lead-acid battery to start their engines, with such transportation of people and goods fostering economic growth and development around the world.

 Around 50% of global zinc is used for galvanising, whereby a protective coating of zinc is applied to steel or iron.
 Galvanising protects the steel or iron by preventing corrosive substances from reaching the metals and by corroding first.

 Long-term durability provided by galvanising is achieved at a relatively low environmental burden, with several studies demonstrating high economic and environmental costs associated with repeated maintenance and replacement of steel structures.